smolanalytics

 Where smolanalytics fits, and where it does not

-smolanalytics is a single MIT-licensed Go binary, stdlib only, roughly 7 bytes per event, with no Kafka, ClickHouse, or Postgres to run beside it.
+smolanalytics is commercial software with nothing for you to run: no Kafka, ClickHouse, or Postgres, one isolated instance per project, and your data exportable in one file any time.
 From one snippet you get web analytics (visitors, referrers, UTM) and product analytics (funnels, retention, paths, cohorts), plus a verdict that tells you what to fix on the dashboard and in a morning brief.
 Learn the category first in the product analytics glossary entry.

 The wedge is the ask surface.
-You ask in plain English from a dashboard bar, or from your own Cursor or Claude over MCP (47 tools, 13 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
-A CI agreement test fails the build if the editor's answer ever differs from the dashboard's, so a number can't be hallucinated.
+You ask in plain English from a dashboard bar, or from your own Cursor or Claude over MCP (97 tools, 15 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
 You bring your own AI model, so the AI part is free.
-It has a cookieless mode with no consent banner, and importers from PostHog, Umami, CSV, and JSONL so switching is a copy, not a rebuild.
-Pricing is Solo $9, Pro $29, Scale $149, or Business $499 per month, with $5 per extra million events versus the big tools' roughly $50, and self-host is free forever.
+It has a cookieless mode with no consent banner, and importers from PostHog, Mixpanel, Amplitude, Umami, CSV, and JSONL so switching is a copy, not a rebuild.
+Pricing is Pro $19 or Scale $49 per month, with a flat $6 per million events versus the big tools' roughly $50, after a 14-day trial at Pro limits with no card.

-The honest limit: it deliberately does not do session replay, feature flags, experiments, heatmaps, or surveys.
-If those are central to how you work, PostHog is the better fit and this page says so plainly.
+The honest limit: it ships feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector, but not pixel-perfect DOM session replay, the video-style recording of a real DOM.
+If that DOM recording is central to how you work, PostHog is the better fit and this page says so plainly.
 If you need enterprise behavioral depth or a name your team already runs, see how it stacks up vs Mixpanel and vs Amplitude.
 It is also a young project built by one person.
 Pick smolanalytics when what you want is a straight, ownable, trustworthy answer on what to fix, cheaply.

 Common questions